jisang1213/Gimbal_Plugin/README.md

 The left camera transformation is published to 'transforms/d435i_front_L' The right camera transformation is published to 'transforms/d435i_front_R'

+**NOTE: The camera frame should be rotated by 90degrees to align with depth frame.

 The portname should be fixed to '/dev/gimbal'.
 Edit the udev rules as follows:
 ```bash
 sudo nano /etc/udev/rules.d/99-usb-serial.rules